bosung/SYMPTOMIFY/README.md

 # SYMPTOMIFY
 Dataset and implementation of the paper [SYMPTOMIFY: Transforming Symptom Annotations with Language Model Knowledge Harvesting](https://aclanthology.org/2023.findings-emnlp.781/) (EMNLP Findings 2023).
 SYMPTOMIFY is a large-scale dataset of over 800k annotated reports, reflecting reactions to medications and vaccines.
 It includes MedDRA symptoms, annotation explanations, and background knowledge about symptoms, designed to facilitate development of systems that can aid human annotators operating in the critically important public health domain.

+SYMPTOMIFY is built based on the Vaccine Adverse Event Reporting System (VAERS) database managed by the U.S. Centers for Disease Control and Prevention (CDC) the U.S. Food and Drug Administration (FDA).
+The dataset spans three years (2019-2021) and includes 839,215 reports, incorporating symptom texts, relevant MedDRA terms, and associated metadata like age, sex, and vaccine type.
+The original VAERS data can be found [here](https://vaers.hhs.gov/data.html).

 ## Download Data and Data Format
 Download: https://drive.google.com/drive/folders/1w4zNKoYRWAnQGZv3hVAAyhttKk1RLKvQ?usp=share_link